 Department of Sociology

-Luma Samawi, BA - Luma is the Women ASPIRE Project Coordinator based in Columbia Global Center (CGC) Amman.
+Luma worked as the Women ASPIRE Project Coordinator based in Columbia Global Center (CGC) Amman.
 Before joining the project, Luma worked as a Psychosocial Counselor for refugees at the Center for Victims of Torture (CVT) in Amman and Zarqa.
 At CVT, she conducted biopsychosocial assessments of survivors of war trauma, and led therapy sessions with individuals and groups of all ages.
 Luma received her Bachelor’s degree in Psychology and Neuroscience from the Johns Hopkins University, and has held multiple research assistant and coordinator positions at the Johns Hopkins School of Medicine and the University of Maryland Baltimore.
 In her most recent research position, Luma coordinated a study investigating the effects of Mindfulness meditation on fMRI brain structure and function in chronic migraine patients.
 Luma is currently a student at King’s College and the London School of Hygeine and Tropical Medicine as she completes her Masters in Global Mental Health.